Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: Phase transitions

 In Figure \ref{vevevo}, we illustrate the evolution of the VEVs of of the doublet and the singlet scalar fields with temperature for the previously mentioned benchmark point ($M_{h_2} = 250$ GeV, $\sin \theta= 0.15$ , $w=725.7$ GeV, $M_{\gamma_d}= 60$ GeV, $\Lambda = 800$ GeV ) .
 It shows that the $\phi_1$ VEV ($\langle \phi_1 \rangle$) has a discontinuity of $\Delta \phi_1= 147.7$ GeV at the critical temperature $T=T_c = 133.6$ GeV leading to a FOEWPT of strength $\frac{\Delta\phi_1}{T_c} = \frac{\phi_c}{T_c} = 1.1$.

 As discussed previously that for low dark photon mass $M_{\gamma_d} = 60$ GeV, the value of $c_s$ in Equation~\ref{vht} was negative resulting in non restoration of $U(1)_D$ symmetry even at high temperature as can be seen from Figure~\ref{fig10}.
 However, for high dark photon mass the $\phi_2$ VEV at high temperature can in principle become zero, eventually restoring the $U(1)_D$ symmetry.
 To illustrate this, we plot the evolution of $\phi_1$ and $\phi_2$ VEVs with temperature for the same set of parameters $M_{h_2}, w, \sin\theta$ but now we take $M_{\gamma_d}= 400 $ GeV, in Figure~\ref{vevevo_1}.
 As a result of heavy dark photon mass the $U(1)_D$ symmetry is restored at high temperature (see Figure~\ref{fig10_1}).
 Moreover, the resulting phase transition is strongly first-order with a PT pattern $(0,0)\to (0,u(T)) \to (v(T), w(T))$.
 Such phase transitions might be useful in the context of dark matter relic abundance calculation as claimed in~\cite{Huang:2026qdc, Mahapatra:2026fyv} and GW signal.
-However, for successful EWBG one needs strong FOEWPT which remain almost unaffected or weaken for higher dark photon mass.
-Therefore, for the rest of our analysis we work with a low mass dark photon ($\sim 60$ GeV) consistent with existing low energy observations.
+However, the strength of the EWPT remains almost unaffected or weakened for higher dark photon mass.
+Therefore, for the rest of our analysis we work with a low mass dark photon, e.g., $M_{\gamma_d}= 60$ GeV as a representative choice, consistent with existing low energy observations.

-In Figure~\ref{Ms-tanb} we display the region of parameter space in the $M_{h_2}-w$ plane consistent with the requirement of first order EWPT for various choices of scalar mixing angle and the cut-off scale.
+In Figure~\ref{Ms-tanb}, we display the region of parameter space in the $M_{h_2}-w$ plane consistent with the requirement of first order EWPT for various choices of scalar mixing angle and the cut-off scale.
 The value of $\frac{\phi_c}{T_c}$ has been shown in color gradient.
-The colored region which gives first order EWPT is bounded from the left by the requirement of SFOEWPT $\frac{\phi_c}{T_c}\geq 0.8$ and on the right by the requirement that $(v_{_{\text{EW}}},w)$ is the global minima of the tree level potential (Equation~\ref{bbcond1} and Equation~\ref{bbcond2}) and the potential is bounded from below (Equation \ref{bbcond}).
+The colored region which gives first order EWPT is bounded from the left by the requirement of SFOEWPT $\frac{\phi_c}{T_c}\geq 0.8$ and on the right by the requirement that $(v_{_{\text{EW}}},w)$ is the global minima of the tree-level potential (Equation~\ref{bbcond1} and Equation~\ref{bbcond2}) and the potential is bounded from below (Equation \ref{bbcond}).
 The region on the right of the verticle black line which corresponds to $w>\Lambda$ is excluded by the requirement of validity of the EFT approach.